 - Freeze it.

-- [Christmas tree] I curved the dough pretty deep this time but it might be easier to curve shallower with more zigzags - you can try whichever you like!
+- [Christmas tree] I curved the dough pretty deep this time, but it might be easier to curve it shallower with more zigzags.
+You can try whichever you like!

 - Whenever you feel the dough is getting soft, freeze it again and come back to prevent it from getting squished by hand.